CarlosSandoval0/appointmentScheduler/README.md

-# appointmentScheduler
+# SQL Project for Code Louisvile

-SQL Project for Code Louisville
+##  Project Description

-Project Description
+**Appointment Project**

-This is an appointment tracker for a fictional dental clinic.
-Its main purpose is to track patient appointment times.
+This is an appointment tracker for a small fictional dental clinic.
+Its main purpose is to track patient appointment times for the upcoming week.

 Goals